Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

-\end{corollary} This corollary is proved in Section~\ref{proof:cor:1}.
-As a consequence of this result, under the above conditions the variance of the block estimator converges the fastest to the asymptotic variance.
 This is coherent with Theorem 1 of \cite{perreault} which shows that under Assumption \ref{as:PEA} the block averaging estimator is optimal with respect to the Mahalanobis distance.
 Furthermore, since the diagonal estimator averages solely over non-overlapping combinations, note that it should converge faster than that of the random estimator.
 Therefore, if computation costs are to be reduced, the diagonal estimator is preferable to both the random and the row estimator.

 Lastly, we note that if only part of the row or diagonal is averaged, the asymptotic variances of the resulting estimators do not change.
 By doing so we can further lower computation times, but at the cost of attaining the limiting variances at slower rates.
-It therefore makes sense to choose $N_{k_1,k_2}$ large enough to attain the asymptotic rates, but not too large to keep a low computation time.
+It therefore makes sense to choose $N$ large enough to attain the asymptotic regime, but not too large to keep a low computation time.